kaplansinan/OCTRetImageGen_CLcVAE/README.md

 ```
 ├── LICENSE
 ├── README.md                   <- The top-level README for users of this project.
 ├── INSTALLATION.md             <- Guidelines for users on how to install libraries/tools to conduct experiments.
 ├── DATAONBOARDING.md           <- Information on how to download and use the data.
-├── EXPERIMENTS.md     <- Guidelines for users to train models.
+├── EXPERIMENTS.md              <- Guidelines for users to conduct experiment reported in the paper.
 ├── data
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── oct_test_all.csv        <- The list of images in the test set with path info in csv format.
-│   └── raw            <- The original, immutable data dump.
+│   └── oct_train_all.csv       <- The list of images in train set with path info in csv format.
+│   └── oct_train_filtered.csv  <- The list of images in filtered train set with path info in csv format.
 │
 ├── models                      <- Trained and serialized models, model predictions, or model summaries
 │
 ├── notebooks                   <- Jupyter notebooks for exploratory data analysis and model training
 │
 ├── reports                     <- Generated supplementary materials.
-│   └── figures        <- Generated graphics and figures to be used in reporting
 │
 │
 ├── src                         <- Source code for use in this project.
 │   │
-│   ├── data           <- Scripts to download or generate data
+│   ├── dataloader              <- Scripts to generate data for training
-│   │   └── make_dataset.py
 │   │
-│   ├── models         <- Scripts to train models and then use trained models to make
+│   ├── models                  <- Scripts to build model for training
-│   │   │                 predictions
-│   │   ├── predict_model.py
-│   │   └── train_model.py
 │   │
-│  └── visualisation  <- Scripts to create exploratory and results oriented visualisations
+│   ├── utils                   <- Scripts for utility functions
+│   │
-│       └── visualise.py
+│   └── train_config.py         <- Training configurations
-└──
+│
+└── start_jupyter_notebook.sh   <- Start jupytere notebook
+└── download_data.sh            <- Download and extract OCT2017 data set
+└── requirements.txt            <- Required python libs to install
 ```
 ## Getting Started
 ---